-This type of test is done to determine if a product’s feature matches its requirements.
-This generally involves the customer’s feedback or specification.
+This type of testing is done to determine if a feature or system meets the customer expectations and requirements.
+This type of testing generally involves the customer’s cooperation or feedback, being a validation activity that answers the question: >Are we building the right product?.

 For web applications, the automation of this testing can be done directly with Selenium by simulating user expected behaviour.
 This simulation could be done by record/playback or through the different supported languages as explained in this documentation.
 Note: Acceptance testing is a subtype of functional testing, which some people might also refer to.